Rowland Sperling

-Sir Rowland Arthur Charles Sperling KCMG CB (1874–1965) was a British diplomat who served as ambassador to Finland, Bulgaria, and Switzerland.
+Sir Rowland Arthur Charles Sperling KCMG CB (4 January 1874 –1 August 1965) was a British diplomat who served as ambassador to Switzerland, Bulgaria, and Finland.

 Early life

-Sperling was born in 1874 in London, England the son of Commander Rowland Money Sperling (1841–), RN, and Marian Charlotte, daughter of Charles Keyser.
-He was educated at Eton College and New College Oxford in 1892.
-He left New College in 1899 without a degree and went to work as a clerk in the Foreign Office.
+Sperling was born in London in 1874, the son of Commander Rowland Money Sperling of the Royal Navy, and Marian Charlotte Keyser, daughter of stockbroker Charles Keyser.
+He was educated at Eton College and New College, Oxford.
+He left Oxford in 1899 without a degree, and went to work as a clerk in the Foreign Office.

 Diplomat

-He was sent to Russia in 1902 to learn Russian before becoming acting third secretary in St Petersburg in the Diplomatic Service.
-He returned to the Foreign Office in 1905 first as an assistant clerk, then a senior clerk and in 1914 Head of the Western Department.
-He stayed in the Foreign Office during the first world war and was an attached to the Paris Peace Conference : assistant secretary Foreign Office 1919.
+He was sent to Russia in 1902 to learn Russian, before joining the Diplomatic Service, becoming acting third secretary in St Petersburg.
+He returned to the Foreign Office in 1905 first as an assistant clerk, then as a senior clerk, and in 1914, as Head of the Western Department.
+He stayed in the Foreign Office during the First World War.
+He was an attaché at the Paris Peace Conference, and was made Assistant Secretary at the Foreign Office in 1919.
 In 1920, he represented the United Kingdom at a conference on international communications in Washington.
-By 1924 he was transferred to the Diplomatic Service and he was appointed Minister at Berne, envoy extraordinary and minister plenipotentiary to Switzerland 1924–28.
-In 1928 he moved as Minister to Sofia, Bulgaria 1928–9, and then to Finland 1930–35.
-He retired from the service in 1935.
+By 1924 he was transferred to the Diplomatic Service and he was appointed Minister at Bern, serving as Envoy Extraordinary and Minister Plenipotentiary to Switzerland from 1924 to 1928.
+In 1928 he was appointed Minister to the Kingdom of Bulgaria in Sofia from 1928 to 1929, and then to Finland from 1930 to 35.
+He retired from the Diplomatic Service in 1935.

 Family life

-In 1905, Sperling married Dorothy Constance Kingsmill (1874–1951), daughter of William Howley Kingsmill (1838–1894), DL, JP, of Sydmonton Court, Sydmonton, and Constance Mary(died 1947), daughter of Sir Wyndham Spencer Portal, 1st Bt.
+In 1905, Sperling married Dorothy Constance Kingsmill (1874–1951), daughter of William Howley Kingsmill DL JP (1838–1894) of Sydmonton Court, Sydmonton, and Constance Mary Portal (died 1947), daughter of Sir Wyndham Spencer Portal, 1st Bt.
 They had two sons and a daughter.
-One son was killed on active service in a flying accident at Manston Airport in March 1940.
+One son was killed in active service in a flying accident at Manston Airport in March 1940.
 His wife died in 1951.